sethwoodworth/FriendlyToS/README.md

  * https://developer.mozilla.org/en/SpiderMonkey - C/C++ Javascript runtime
  * http://www.mozilla.org/rhino/ - This is for Java

-Future Blog Content Ideas:
+**Future Blog Content Ideas**

 Discussing history of law, some background on privacy policies, policy analysis of various new laws/cases/etc..., some background of privacy theory